christiankral/ElectricalEngineering.jl/README.md

 # EE.jl

 This is a Julia package on electrical engineering based on [Unitful](https://github.com/ajkeller34/Unitful.jl).
 The processing and calculation of real and complex quantities is supported.
+Julia 0.6.2 is supported.

 The non-official package EE.jl can be installed by: